icezyclon/virtualfish-uvenv/README.md

 ```

 Apart from the new creation command, **everything else stays the same**!
-You can use `virtualfish` to activate, delete, list or otherwise manage your `uv` and regular enironments:
+You can use `virtualfish` to activate, delete, list or otherwise manage your `uv` and regular environments:

 ```fish
 # ACTIVATE ENVIRONMENT